beanlord7/carSales/README.md

 # carSales
-Car Sales assignment project for the Introduction To Programming ARU module.
+**carSales** is the  assignment project for the Introduction To Programming ARU module.

-bababooey :^)